How it works

 Sharps S D G H J = C# D# F# G# A#

-The virtual piano covers two octaves (C3–B4), which is enough for beginner pieces.
-For intermediate and advanced pieces, a MIDI keyboard is recommended.
+The virtual piano covers two octaves (C3–B4) — enough for beginner pieces.
+For intermediate and advanced repertoire, a MIDI keyboard is recommended.

 • Green — you played the correct note.